EPIC-guide/epic-guide.github.io/_first/admin.md

    This will be "registered mail", so either you have to sign off on the delivery (which you most likely won't be able to, unless you work from home all the time), or the postal service will leave a ticket in your mailbox that you must present at your neighborhood post office to collect the delivery.
 11. You may receive one or two invoices, perhaps before the actual permit.
-    The total amount you will end up paying is up to 200 CHF depending on whether you asked for an *attestation de domicile*, whether you had to take a biometric appointment, and which *commune* you live in.
+    The total amount you will end up paying is up to 200 CHF depending on whether you asked for an *attestation de domicile* (which you should ask for, as it is required to open a Swiss bank account), whether you had to take a biometric appointment, and which *commune* you live in.
 12. You will have to renew your permit every year (non-EU nationals) or every five years (EU nationals).
     Keep an eye out for a letter about the process a couple months before it expires, but if you don't receive one, contact the *Contrôle des habitants* yourself.